 This Handbook communicates many of the Academy's Core Pillars, Procedures, and Policies, and we ask that you read this Handbook to become familiar with them.
-While this Handbook covers a wide range of issues that we have found to be common, many policies exceed the scope of this Handbook.
+While this Handbook covers a wide range of issues that we have found to be common, many policies exceed the scope of this Handbook and are updated throughout the year.
 If you would like to see the Academy's full list of policies, we ask that you refer to our website.